Director of Music: Dr Charlotte Exon

 Teacher of Music, Head of Composition

 Christian’s first teaching experience was at Radley College, initially as Composer-in-Residence and as then as a teacher of music throughout the College.
-He then freelanced in a variety of teaching environments while working toward his PhD in composition at Bristol University; these included prep schools, secondary schools, prisons, principle examiner for A-level composition at OCR, and Music Teacher at Prior’s Court School for people with autism, (where he worked hand in hand with their music therapist).
+He then freelanced in a variety of teaching environments while working toward his PhD in composition at Bristol University; these included prep schools, secondary schools, prisons, principal examiner for A Level composition at OCR, and Music Teacher at Prior’s Court School for people with autism, (where he worked hand in hand with their music therapist).
 He has taught at Downe since 2003, and continues to work as a freelance composer.